Connerrob/Inventory-test/README.md

 ## How to Use

-- Open Inventory.txt file, delete the sample data and input the your own information as you pplease in the same format as the sample data.
+- Open Inventory.txt file, delete the sample data and input your own information as you please in the same format as the sample data.

 ## Screenshots